 Salus University Osborne College of Audiology offers a Master of Science in Clinical Audiology (MSCA) that includes a core curriculum consisting of 24 semester credits and two fellowships for international audiologists who hold a bachelor’s degree in Audiology or related science and have a minimum of two years clinical experience.

-The first cohort of the MSCA degree program is being offered in collaboration with Advanced Arab Academy of Audiology.
-This degree program is for international Audiology practitioners to advance their knowledge and skills in audiologic care and to experience specialized fellowship training within a specific content area.
+The first cohort of the MSCA degree program is being offered for international Audiology practitioners to advance their knowledge and skills in audiologic care and to experience specialized fellowship training within a specific content area.
 This degree program features biomedical and audiologic sciences, clinical sciences, research design and application, and small group learning experiences, delivered in 54 semester hour credits over a 22-month period.
 This is a hybrid program with both face-to-face learning supplemented by online content, hands-on workshops and supervised clinical training.

 Master of Science in Three Phases